AllanNiwagaba/UgandaCoffeeExports/README.md

 ###### Diversify Export Markets

--  over-reliance on Europe by growing exports to emerging markets like Asia, North America, and South America.
+- Reduce over-reliance on Europe by growing exports to emerging markets like Asia, North America, and South America.

 ###### Promote Value Addition